 Neuroimaging evidence suggests a subtly different way in which ignoring stimuli at one point could impair later processing of similar stimuli.
-Gazzelley, Cooney, Rissman, and D'Esposito (2005) showed participants a series of pictures: some of faces, others of scenes (e.g., a sunset).
+Gazzeley, Cooney, Rissman, and D'Esposito (2005) showed participants a series of pictures; some were of faces, others of scenes (e.g., a sunset).
 When told to ignore the scenes and memorize the faces, young adults showed decreased activity in the parahippocampal place area, a region involved in processing scenes.
-That is, instructions to ignore a particular type of stimuli lead to reduced activity in brain areas responsible for processing that type of stimuli.
-In these studies, reduced processing is an appropriate response to the task demands.
-If, however, such reduced processing continued even when the task changes, it could contribute to stimulus-similarity dependent subsequent task effects.
-Using the current Experiments 1 and 2 as examples, if participants suppress processing of words during the video task and inappropriately continue to do so once the task ends, it would likely disrupt encoding of words during operation span in Experiment 1, but to the extent that the suppression of processing is stimulus-specific, it should not disrupt encoding of arrows during rotation span in Experiment 2.
-Supporting the possibility that reduced processing could continue across task boundaries, recent studies have shown that brain activity (Barnes, Bullmore, & Suckling, 2010) and patterns of functional connectivity (Grigg & Grady, 2010) related to one task can take considerable time to dissipate after the task ends.
-Note that under this interpretation subsequent task effects occur because inappropriately strong cognitive control, in the form of suppressing processing, is exerted during the subsequent task.
+That is, instructions to ignore a particular type of stimuli led to reduced activity in brain areas responsible for processing that type of stimuli.
+In such studies, reduced processing is an appropriate response to the task demands.
+If, however, such reduced processing continues even when the task changes, it could contribute to stimulus similarity dependent subsequent task effects.
+Consider the current Experiments 1 and 2 as examples: if participants suppress processing of words during the video task and inappropriately continue to do so once the task ends, it would likely disrupt encoding of words during operation span in Experiment 1, but to the extent that the suppression of processing is stimulus specific, it should not disrupt encoding of arrows during rotation span in Experiment 2.
+Supporting the possibility that reduced processing could continue across task boundaries, recent studies have shown that brain activity (Barnes, Bullmore,

+& Suckling, 2009) and patterns of functional connectivity (Grigg & Grady, 2010) related to one task can take considerable time to dissipate after the task ends.
+Note that under this interpretation, subsequent task effects occur because inappropriately strong cognitive control, in the form of suppressing processing of a category of stimuli, is exerted during the subsequent task.
 This suggestion is almost the opposite of the depletion theory claim that control is weakened on the subsequent task.

-Clearly many issues would need to be resolved, and many other possible explanations explored, before these speculations could be developed into a coherent account of subsequent task effects observed here.
-For now we simply make the empirical observation that ignoring words in the video task impacts subsequent span performance only when the ignored material is similar to the memoranda in the span task; an observation that is inconsistent with depletion theory.
-In the last two experiments provide a final, direct test of depletion theory, as applied to working memory.
+Clearly, many issues need to be resolved, and many other possible explanations explored, before these speculations can be developed into a coherent account of the subsequent task effects observed here.
+For now, we simply make the empirical observation that ignoring stimuli in the video task impacts subsequent span performance only when the ignored material is similar to the memoranda in the span task, an observation that is inconsistent with depletion theory.
+The last two experiments provide a final, direct test of depletion theory, as applied to working memory.

-In Experiments 1-4 we tested depletion theory by varying the type of stimuli participants ignored in the video task and concluded that the observed subsequent task effects were due to stimulus-similarity, not resource depletion.
-However, apart from demonstrations of subsequent task effects, there is actually very little research establishing that the video task places demands on the attentional control abilities that subserve complex span performance (Bunting, 2006; Hasher et al. 2007, 1999; Kane et al., 2007, 2001; Lustig, May, & Hasher, 2001; May, Hasher, & Kane, 1999; Rowe, Hasher, & Turcotte, 2010).
+In Experiments 1-4 we tested depletion theory by varying the type of stimuli participants ignored in the video task and concluded that the observed subsequent task effects were due to stimulussimilarity, not resource depletion.
+However, apart from demonstrations of subsequent task effects, there is actually very little research establishing that the video task places demands on the attentional control abilities that subserve complex span performance (Bunting, 2006; Hasher et al., 1999, 2007; Kane et al., 2001, 2007; Lustig, May, & Hasher, 2001; May, Hasher, & Kane, 1999; Rowe, Hasher, & Turcotte, 2010).
 Thus, it is possible that we failed to find true depletion effects not because depletion theory is flawed, but because the video task does not actually tap attentional control.
-Therefore, in Experiments 5 and 6 we replaced the video task with the antisaccade task, a widely used attention control task (Roberts et al., 1994; Butler et al., 1999) known to be related to complex span (Kane et al., 2001; Unsworth, Schrock, & Engle, 2004).
-In Experiment 5 antisaccade performance is followed by operation span, in Experiment 6 it is followed by a spatial complex span task.
+Therefore, in Experiments 5 and 6, we replaced the video task with the antisaccade task, a widely used attention control task (Butler et al., 1999; Roberts et al., 1994) known to be related to complex span (Kane et al., 2001; Unsworth, Schrock, & Engle, 2004).
+In Experiment 5, antisaccade performance is followed by operation span; in Experiment 6, it is followed by a spatial complex span task.
 Using a well-validated attention control task as the initial task provides a fair and direct test of depletion theory.